guardian/dotcom-rendering/scripts/deno/README.md

 ## Troubleshooting

+VSCode won't assume that all `.ts` files are Deno files, so the Deno language server needs to be specifically enabled for the Deno scripts in this repo.
+Information on configuration can be found on [the extension page](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno).

 The first time you open a Deno script in VSCode, it might red underline imports from third-party sources hosted on the web.
 These need to be fetched and cached locally, but once this has been done once, the relevant builds of these packages